Skip to main content

 Professor; Rohr Chair in Pacific International Relations

-Her most recent book on civil wars, New York Times bestseller "How Civil Wars Start and How to Stop Them," was named the best book of the year by The Times (UK), and one of the best books of the year by the Financial Times, Esquire and Prospect Magazine.
-The New York Times Book Review called the book "Required reading for anyone invested in preserving our 246-year experiment in self-government."
+Her most recent book on civil wars, the New York Times bestselling “How Civil Wars Start and How to Stop Them,” was named the best book of the year by The Times (U.K.) and one of the best books of the year by the Financial Times, Esquire and Prospect Magazine.
+The New York Times Book Review called it “required reading for anyone invested in preserving our 246-year experiment in self-government.”

 Walter co-founded (with Erica Chenoweth) the blog Political Violence @ A Glance, winner of numerous blogging awards since its inception in 2012.

-For more information, please visit Barbara F. Walter’s personal site.
+For more information, please visit her personal site.

 Education and CV